markdoc/docs/pages/docs/nextjs.md

 ### Markdoc example

-Use the `markdoc-example` tag to document Markdoc components themselves.
+Use the `markdoc-example` tag to create code examples that contain Markdoc syntax.

 {% markdoc-example %}